-It will serve as a source of knowledge, a cultivator of partnerships, and a catalyst for innovation and community engagement.
-The Centre aspires to build a new cadre of African experts, researchers and academics in African Philanthropy, Social Investment and related disciplines.
+It serves as a source of knowledge, network of partnerships, and a motivation for innovation and community engagement.
+The Centre aspires to build a new generation of African experts, researchers and academics in African Philanthropy, Social Investment and related disciplines.

 The History and Founding of the Centre

-In the early 2000s, various African philanthropy foundations, that included TrustAfrica, the Southern Africa Trust, Kenya Community Development Foundation (KCDF) and the African Women Development Fund (AWDF) identified a need for the generation of knowledge in order to effectively promote the teaching, research and practice of philanthropy in Africa.
-This led to the establishment of the Africa Philanthropy Network (APN) in 2009 and its subsequent promotion of African philanthropy through convenings, publications and advocacy initiatives.
+In the early 2000s, various African philanthropy foundations, that included TrustAfrica, the Southern Africa Trust, Kenya Community Development Foundation (KCDF) and the African Women Development Fund (AWDF) identified a need for the creation of knowledge in order to effectively promote the teaching, research and practice of philanthropy in Africa.
+This led to the establishment of the Africa Philanthropy Network (APN) in 2009 and its subsequent promotion of African philanthropy through meetings, publications and advancement efforts.

-In 2014, the Southern Africa Trust -a member of APN and the University of the Witwatersrand collaborated to establish the first Chair on African Philanthropy drawing insights and lessons from researchers, think tanks, academics, foundations, NGOs and private sector practitioners from across Africa and beyond.
-Consultative meetings were held with various stakeholders resulting in a curriculum and research agenda that are shaped by various pan African and international perspectives.
+In 2014, the Southern Africa Trust (a member of APN) and the University of the Witwatersrand collaborated to establish the first Chair on African Philanthropy, drawing insights and lessons from researchers, think tanks, academics, foundations, NGOs and private sector practitioners across Africa and beyond.
+Advisory meetings were held with various stakeholders resulting in a curriculum and research agenda that are shaped by various pan-African and international perspectives.

 The Chair on African Philanthropy was the first step in the journey towards setting up the Centre on African Philanthropy and Social Investment.
-The Centre has been established among other things to teach, research and train on philanthropy in Africa in general and African Philanthropy in particular.
-ACPSI houses several initiatives such as research fellowships, executive courses, PhD seminars, an annual conference and summer school among others.
+The Centre was established among other things to teach, research and train on philanthropy in Africa in general and African Philanthropy in particular.
+CAPSI houses several initiatives such as research fellowships, executive courses, PhD seminars, an annual conference and summer school, among others.

-By formalising research, dialogue and publications and creating a consolidated, central platform for accessing this content, we hope to address the following issues:
+By formalising research, dialogue and publications and creating a united central platform for accessing this content, we hope to address the following issues:

 Why African Philanthropy?

-Development ought to be transformative, sustainable, and essentially based on Africa’s own institutions, informed by its own knowledge systems, and supported by its resources.
-Rigorous and independent academic research and scholarship is required to further develop the conceptual framework of an African-led development, anchored in principles and values enshrined in both pan-Africanism and African philanthropy.
+Development ought to be transformative, sustainable and essentially based on Africa’s own institutions, informed by its own knowledge systems and supported by its resources.
+Diligent and independent academic research and scholarship are required to further develop the conceptual framework of an African-led development, anchored in the principles and values preserved in both pan-Africanism and African philanthropy.

-By formalising research, dialogue and publications and creating a consolidated central platform for accessing this content, the Centre aspires to achieve the following goals:
+By formalising research, dialogue and publications while creating an integrated central platform for accessing this content, the Centre aspires to achieve the following goals: